After Your Surgery

 Recovering From Surgery

 Recovery takes time.
 It’s important to follow the post-operative instructions specific to your procedure.
-These instructions are included in the handouts we provided prior to your surgery.
+These instructions are included in the handout our office provided prior to your surgery.
 Please call us if you need another handout.

 Many patients will not have a strong appetite after surgery.
 Try eating smaller, lighter and more frequent meals.
 Make sure to drink plenty of fluids.
 Use your anti-nausea prescription as needed.
 If you continue to experience nausea or vomiting, please call our office.